[lmt-post-modified-info]

 Get answers from professionals.

 Dr. Steve Brown is the Founder and Lead Dentist of The Dental Implant Place.
-He has practiced implant dentistry for over 20 years and has placed over 12,000 dental implants.
-He enjoys Baylor football and time with his wife, children, and two dogs.
+He has practiced implant dentistry for over 20 years and has placed over 14,000 dental implants.
+He enjoys Baylor football and time with his wife, children, and dog.

 Want to Learn More About Dental Implants?